GerbenRienk/odk_oc4/odkoc4/roadmap.md

 https://docs.openclinica.com/oc4/participantsbulk-add-bulk-list-participant-ids

-- hwo can I find the log id after I imported an odm-file?
+- how can I find the log id after I imported an odm-file?
 - add logging
 - rollback if update was not successful or otherwise prevent pg-sessions